sjlua/clockwork/README.md

 # *CLOCKWORK*
 *CLOCKWORK* is a parody of the NY Times' Wordle, which adds a key twist - time.
-Now, users are forced to complete all 6 of their guesses within a 3 minutes, approximately 30 seconds per guess.
+Now, users are forced to complete all 6 of their guesses within a 3 minutes, roughly 30 seconds per guess!

 ### How to play
-* Guess a 5 letter word.
+1. Guess a 5 letter word.
-* Repeat 6 times, or until the time runs out!
+2. Repeat 5 more times, or until your 3 minutes run out!

-### Changelog - V1.1
+### Changelog - V1.2
+* Reverted the temporary fix to prevent backspace browser behaviour, as it broke the virtual keyboard back button.
+* The Delete key is still a valid method to delete characters, as well as the virtual ⌫ key.

+###### V1.1
 * Added the 'Delete' key as alternative option for deleting characters due to browser behaviour.
 * Added a temporary fix to try prevent the backspace browser behaviour.